fortran-lang/fortran-lang.org/learn/building_programs/build_tools.md

 ```

 Since you are starting with ``make`` we highly recommend to always include
-the first line, like with Fortrans ``implicit none`` we do not want to have
+the first line, like with Fortran's ``implicit none`` we do not want to have
 implicit rules messing up our ``Makefile`` in surprising and harmful ways.

 Next, we have a configuration section where we define variables, in case you